How to Train a LoRA Locally for SDXL Models with AMD GPU 2025

 - Max epochs: 10-20 (fewer than SD 1.5 due to slower training)

-Network dimension (LoRA rank) often runs lower for SDXL than SD 1.5 due to memory constraints.
-Where SD 1.5 commonly uses 64-128, SDXL on AMD GPUs works better with 32-64.
+Network dimension (LoRA rank) for SDXL LoRA training AMD often runs lower than SD 1.5 due to memory constraints.
+Where SD 1.5 commonly uses 64-128, SDXL LoRA training AMD works better with 32-64.
 For 16GB cards, dimension 32 or 48 may be necessary.
 For 24GB cards, dimension 64 works comfortably.
-Higher dimensions risk OOM errors or excessively slow training.
+Higher dimensions risk OOM errors or excessively slow training during SDXL LoRA training AMD.

 Network alpha follows the half-dimension rule.
 For dimension 32, use alpha 16.
 For dimension 64, use alpha 32.
 This ratio provides good learning dynamics for most subjects.